wvirany/BayesOpt/progress.md

 ### To Do:

 - [x] Pre-compute all fingerprints for the pool at initialization
-- [ ] Run all regression experiments -> For which targets are the performance differences largest?
+- [x] Run all regression experiments -> For which targets are the performance differences largest?

+- [ ] Run regression experiments with more trials (maybe 30) for `n_train` $\in$ `{100, 1000}`
+- [ ] Re-run BO experiments (w more trials, varying fingerprint lengths)
+  - [ ] Examine different molecule choices (find first time step where algorithms make a different choice, or plot common SMILES over time)

+- [ ] Run regression / BO experiments with different fingerprint sizes for compressed FP

 # March